Tasuku-CV6/cpnt-201-lab-4/food-recipes.md

 - Salt and pepper to taste
 - 2 cups breadsticks
 - 1 jar (24 oz) spaghetti sauce
-- 2 cups of green peppers
+- 2 cups of green peppers and purple peppers

 Instructions: